 Since the nerve was gotten rid of, an experience for that specific tooth will be lessened or absent.
 However, the level of sensitivity or discomfort is typical following the procedure due to the manipulation of the encompassing tissues and probable infection in the bone from the diseased nerve.
-This normally decreases in a couple of weeks, however, might last as long as six.
+This normally decreases in a couple of weeks, however, it might last as long as six.
 If your level of sensitivity worsens, does not decrease, or you are in discomfort, call your dental professional to schedule a follow-up so they can make certain the infection is gone.

 Swelling can take place after root canal therapy.
 Inflammation can be a symptom of a more major concern or lingering infection.
 To be safe, call your dental expert instantly if swelling exists.